Top EU court rules Spain must pay back fuel tax that raised billions

 The Court of Justice of the European Union (ECJ) in Luxembourg said it had been incompatible with the EU Excise Duty Directive because it did not have a specific purpose that must not be purely budgetary, such as an environmental aim.

-Proceeds from the tax, set up to finance healthcare in Spain's autonomous regions, were about 13 billion euros (10.6 billion pounds).
+Proceeds from the tax, set up to finance health care in Spain's autonomous regions, were about 13 billion euros ($17.8 billion).

-"We note that the implementation of this tax was made after consultation with the European Commission ... who authorised the Spanish government and its regions," Treasury Minister Cristobal Montoro told reporters, adding that some of the responsibility should be shared.

 Consumers will have to provide receipts of purchase, meaning the government will almost certainly not have to pay back the whole sum.